Are Illinois Democrats Looking to Buy Votes?

 Copyright © 2022 by Mark S. Schwendau

 Mark S. Schwendau is a retired technology professor who has always had a sideline in news-editorial writing where his byline has been, “Bringing little known news to people who simply want to know the truth.”
-He classifies himself as a Christian conservative who God cast to be a realist.
+He is a Christian conservative who God cast to be a realist.
 Mark is an award-winning educator who has published seven books and numerous peer-reviewed trade journal articles, some of which can be found on the Internet.
 His father was a fireman/paramedic, while his mother was a registered nurse.
 He holds multiple degrees in technology education, industrial management, OSHA Safety, and Driver’s Education.
-His personal website is www.IDrawIWrite.Tech.
+His website is www.IDrawIWrite.Tech.